twam/dbus-lynx-distributor/README.md

 The VID 0x0403 / PID 0xD4F8 I used is out of a PID block I got from FTDI in 2005.
 Feel free to re-use on your adapter/board as well.

 Besides the VID/PID I changed the Manufacturer to 'twam.info', the Product Description to 'I2C Master' , Port A's Hardware to 245 FIFO and Port A's Driver to D2XX Direct.
 All those should be optional.

+#### FTDI's C232HM-DxDHSL-0

+See above.

+#### Adafruit FT232H Breakout

+Adafruit offers a [FT232H Breakout](https://www.adafruit.com/product/2264), which also works fine.
+I used the 3.3V supply (and not the 5V) as with the 5V the Lynx Distributors didn't answer I2C requests.
+The breakout always pull SCL/SDA to only 3.3V which might be not enough for the Lynx Distributor if running at 5V.

 ## Software